kalyaniuniversity/covidindia/README.md

      |      endDate : character
      |          date format dd/mm/yyyy.
      |      by : character
-     |          'Total Confirmed' or 'Total Recovered' or 'Total Death'.
+     |          'Confirmed' or 'Recovered' or 'Death'.
      |
      |      Raises
      |      ------